 • Ability to suggest, develop, execute and track success of HR projects.

 • Strong influencing skills with a bias for managing rapid change.

 • Ability to partner well with senior management

-• Ability to ensure that an organisation has appropriate tools and procedures to manage staff performance and to ensure that performance improvements are facilitated and supported.
+• Ensure an organisation has appropriate tools and procedures to manage staff performance

-• Ability to consult and partner with managers on succession planning and talent recognition and development.
+• Consult and partner with managers on succession planning, talent recognition and development

 • Develop needs forecasts (future requirements for managerial and leadership positions)